rotsix/dotfiles/README.md

 My dot-files work using symbolic links, and are deployed using [stow](https://www.gnu.org/software/stow/).
 Each folder in this repository contains an application configuration.
-Within these folders, they are structured as if being on `$HOME`.
+Within these folders, they are structured as if being located at `$HOME`.

 Here is an example with `mpd`: